erieNaku/my_school_projects/README.md

 # my_school_projects
-This is a test to see if I could push my school projects on here. hello this is now stuff. hello
-I don't think it worked
+This is a collection of projects I worked on during my first year of college.
+A few are collaborations between me and other students.